-Fire Suppression and Other Calls:
+Fire Prevention, Suppression and Response:

-Unlike medical calls where when there is only one Firefighter/EMT is on duty we respond immediately, response to fires and other highly dangerous calls only occur when there are at least 2 firefighters to respond for their safety.
+Unlike medical calls when there is only one Firefighter/EMT on duty we respond immediately, response to fires and other highly dangerous calls only occur when there are at least 2 firefighters to respond for their safety.
 This means that with current staffing half the nights from 11:00 pm to 8:00 am we wait for second firefighter to arrive.
 As we make progress of filling the overnights when only one Firefighter is on duty we will be able to improve on reducing our average response time to fires or other emergencies.

 ISO (Insurance Rating) - The Fire Department maintains an ISO Fire Insurance Rating of 4/9.
-The ISO rating is utilized my many insurance companies to set fire insurance rates for residents and businesses.
+The ISO rating is utilized by many insurance companies to set fire insurance rates for residents and businesses.
 The rating of 4 places Westminster on a par with 6.9 percent of communities across the country.
-Just 10.3 percent of cities and towns nationwide are rated between one and four on a nine-point scale.
+Just 10.3 percent of cities and towns nationwide are rated between one and four on a ninepoint scale.
 Only 3.9 percent of communities in the country have a better rating than Westminster.
 The 4 rating is for parts of the community protected by town water and the 9 are for those sections of town that are not on the water system.
 There are many factors that are included in the rating including staffing levels, water flow, training, and alarm systems.

 Homeowners should check their insurance policy and look for the fire insurance rating and if they have questions contact the Fire Department to determine what ISO Classification area they are in.
 The 4 rating on our policy provides the lowest cost for fire protection of your property in Westminster.

-The Fire Department has a regulation for new sub-divisions that require hydrants for fire protection.
+Water Supply for sub-divisions - The Fire Department has a regulation for new sub-divisions that require fire hydrants for fire protection.
 If hydrants are not provided on the public water system we require underground cisterns to supply the water for firefighting the immediate area.
+The first of such water supplies at Sawin Drive off Harrington Road was utilized to fight a fire in the neighborhood adjacent to the sub-division.

-We now have one such cistern on Sawin Drive off Harrington Road.
-This cistern meets the criteria as a fire hydrant for insurance purposes.
-One of our firefighters is attempting to assess our hydrants, dry hydrants and this cistern in order to determine what residents in the area of these water sources may qualify for the reduced rating from a 9 to a 4.
+These cisterns meet the criteria as a fire hydrant for insurance purposes.
+One of our firefighters is working to assess our hydrants, dry hydrants and this cistern in order to determine what residents in the area of these water sources may qualify for the reduced rating from a 9 to a 4.
 We hope that this review will assist the residents in the area with reduced fire insurance cost in the future.